bugladen/NadekoBot/docs/Commands List.md

 `,startwar` `,sw` | Starts a war with a given number. | `,sw 15` `,listwar` `,lw` | Shows the active war claims by a number.
 Shows all wars in a short way if no number is specified. | `,lw [war_number] or ,lw`
 `,claim` `,call` `,c` | Claims a certain base from a certain war.
 You can supply a name in the third optional argument to claim in someone else's place. | `,call [war_number] [base_number] [optional_other_name]`
 `,claimfinish1` `,cf1` | Finish your claim with 1 star if you destroyed a base.
-First argument is the war number, optional second argument finishes for someone else. | `,cf1 2 SomeGirl`
+First argument is the war number, optional second argument is a base number if you want to finish for someone else. | `,cf1 1` or `,cf1 1 5`
 `,claimfinish2` `,cf2` | Finish your claim with 2 stars if you destroyed a base.
-First argument is the war number, optional second argument finishes for someone else. | `,cf2 1 SomeGuy`
+First argument is the war number, optional second argument is a base number if you want to finish for someone else. | `,cf2 1` or `,cf2 1 5`
 `,claimfinish` `,cf` | Finish your claim with 3 stars if you destroyed a base.
-First argument is the war number, optional second argument finishes for someone else. | `,cf 1 Someone`
+First argument is the war number, optional second argument is a base number if you want to finish for someone else. | `,cf 1` or `,cf 1 5`
 `,endwar` `,ew` | Ends the war with a given index. | `,ew [war_number]` `,unclaim` `,ucall` `,uc` | Removes your claim from a certain war.
 Optional second argument denotes a person in whose place to unclaim | `,uc [war_number] [optional_other_name]`